 The PIHMA offers two degree programs in Asian Medicine, a Master of Science in Acupuncture and a Master of Science in Oriental Medicine.
 Both degree programs provide future clinicians with the unique skills of a comprehensively trained practitioner in Oriental medicine.
 Students will learn, experience, learn and utilize the arts of Acupuncture, Chinese Herbal Medicine, Acupressure/TuiNa, Tai Chi, Qi Gong, Moxibustion, and Oriental Nutrition.

-Additionally, PIHMA offers coursework and programs in Homeopathy.
-With Self-help courses, Introduction to Homeopathy, Physicians level courses, and the Homeopathic Practitioner Program PIHMA has educational options to meet all levels of interest.
+Additionally, PIHMA’s Center for Professional Education offers a variety of continuing education and professional certification options.
+Newly added, the signature American Medical College of Homeopathy (AMCofH) programs include: Self Help courses, Introduction to Homeopathy, Physicians level courses, and the Homeopathic Practitioner Program.
+PIHMA has educational options to meet all levels of interest.

 Master of Science in Acupuncture